-From the earliest days of UX design, the whole point of the gig has been to create experience that work well for the people who engage with them.
-This should extend to all the people who use a product, not just a narrow-defined few.
+From the earliest days of UX design, the whole point of the gig has been to create experiences that work well for the people who engage with them.
+This should extend to all of the people who use a product, not just a narrow-defined few.

 Digital solutions, websites, applications, or services created by or for public entities can all use inclusive user-centered practices to create solutions that deliver value to even more people than they may originally intend.

-Given the diversity of users’ (and potential users’) lived experiences, it is a must for UX designers working in the public sector to ensure that everyone can access and benefit from their solutions.
+Given the diversity of users’ (and potential users’) lived experiences, it’s a must for UX designers working in the public sector to ensure that everyone can access and benefit from their solutions.

-At the same time, private companies are likely to find opportunities to innovate, and enlarge or retain their customer base, by doing something that does society good—focusing on communities that often experience exclusion.
+At the same time, private companies are likely to find it incredibly useful as well, for a myriad of reasons.
+Firstly they will be able to find opportunities to innovate by focusing on communities that often experience exclusion.
+They can also enlarge or retain their customer base, by doing something that does society good.

 2. Inclusive design starts with hiring and team building